-Aerodynamics and Heat Transfer for a Cooled One and One-Half Stage High-Pressure Turbine—Part I: Vane Inlet Temperature Profile Generation and Migration
+Aerodynamics and Heat Transfer for a Cooled One and One-Half Stage High-Pressure Turbine—Part III: Impact of Hot-Streak Characteristics on Blade Row Heat Flux

 - Views Icon Views

 Mathison, R. M., Haldeman, C. W., and Dunn, M. G. (May 25, 2011).
 "Aerodynamics and Heat Transfer for a Cooled One and One-Half Stage High-Pressure Turbine—Part III: Impact of Hot-Streak Characteristics on Blade Row Heat Flux."
 ASME.
 J. Turbomach.
 January 2012; 134(1): 011008. https://doi.org/10.1115/1.4002996

 Download citation file: